alex23lemm/AWS-AI-Services-R-Workshop/03_GoT_Shiny_app/Instructions.md

 ```

 Once the `rsconnect` finished the deployment it will automatically open
-the link your app in the brower.
+the link to your app in the brower.